kufii/Audioshield-PlayMusic/README.md

 A Proxy server for Audioshield that replaces Soundcloud support with Play Music support.
 This is a fork of Audioshield-Tubifier by reddit user -olli-.

 Major dependencies:
-Fiddler, a Web Debugging proxy capable of HTTPS decryption.
+* Node.js, Javascript engine.
-Node.js, Javascript engine.
+* ffmpeg

 # Setting up Account